Secondary logo

 We prepare our own projects which fulfill the aim of KUHS to establish high academic standards.

-Computers have become an integral part of the world in which we live, and will be even more so in the world our students will inherit as adults.
+COMPUTER SCIENCE: Computers have become an integral part of the world in which we live, and will be even more so in the world our students will inherit as adults.
 In order to succeed in their academic and personal lives students will need to have a facility with the use of PCs, the Internet, on-line services, and databases.
 Even more importantly, students will need to have the knowledge and skills to adapt to what lies ahead.
 Our curriculum recognizes the inevitable change in computer technology and as such should be viewed as a fluid, adaptable guideline for study, rather than a fixed set of skills, so we place emphasis on problem based learning and practical work.

 logo